IgnatiusOfAntioch/IgnatiusOfAntioch.github.io/content/page/about.md

 ---

 Now I’m a Tradition-minded Catholic.
-My conversion story is published [here](https://www.catholic.com/magazine/print-edition/my-path-to-the-worldwide-church-that-jesus-built) at the Catholic Answers website.
+My conversion story was published in *Catholic Answers Magazine*, and it can be found [here](https://www.catholic.com/magazine/print-edition/my-path-to-the-worldwide-church-that-jesus-built) on their website.

-I don’t resent my upbringing in Armstrongism (as it is more aptly called).
-It was while I was still a COG member that I desired to find and follow “the faith that was once for all delivered to the saints” (Jude 3).
-My background, as off course as it was, led me to Catholicism's on-ramp.
-It's part of my story, and I'm glad it is.
+I don’t resent my upbringing in "Armstrongism" (as it is more aptly called).
+It was as a COG member that I desired to find and follow “the faith that was once for all delivered to the saints” (Jude 3).

 Yet, at the same time, I wish I had known someone in my earlier young adult years who could both
 1. understand COG doctrines and its culture, *and*
 2. offer reasonable and charitable critiques of it while explaining Catholicism in terms I could understand.

-**This blog is NOT intended *only* for those who share my background,** but I do write in a way that might have helped my understanding if I could send it to my 1992 self, when I was a young, devout COGer facing the world ahead of me.
+*This blog is NOT intended *only* for those who share my background,* but I do write in a way that might have helped "1992 Darren" if only I could write to him -- back when he was a young, devout COGer facing the world ahead.

+Maybe something I write can help someone else, too.